 Treaty Settlement Land: Sometimes called "fee simple plus" because it is ownership plus jurisdiction.
 We will own our Treaty Settlement lands.
 We will have law-making authorities on our Treaty Settlement Lands and we will develop them as we determine.
 We will no longer be under Canada’s or British Columbia’s authority on our own lands.

+No, treaty will not extinguish Aboriginal title.
 One of the key challenges of the treaty process is to achieve certainty of land ownership and jurisdiction, while not extinguishing aboriginal title.
 In the past, the Government of Canada required First Nations to "cede, release and surrender" their aboriginal rights in exchange for treaty rights.
 This is referred to as an "extinguishment model."
-We are now negotiating an agreement that will not extinguish our title to our lands and will define how we will exercise our rights.
+We are now negotiating an agreement that will not extinguish our title to our lands and that will define how we will exercise our rights.
 We Wai Kai rights and title will not be extinguished through treaty – they will be asserted and exercised in accordance with the treaty.